We are hiring a PostDoc!

 Position: Postdoctoral Fellow in Evolutionary Genomics

 Summary: A postdoctoral position is available in the laboratory of Dr. Denise Dearing in the School of Biological Sciences at the University of Utah.
 I seek a highly a motivated and creative colleague to collaborate with on an evolutionary genomics project.
-Our current research focuses on genetics and mechanisms of adaptation to dietary toxins in herbivorous woodrats.
-Specific projects will be tailored to the strengths and interests of the successful candidate.
+Our current research focuses on the evolution of the mammalian detoxification system and the mechanisms of adaptation to dietary toxins in herbivorous woodrats.
 Please visit our website for more information about our research and the lab: https://www.dearinglab.com

 Required qualifications: